-First-Year Grading Policies
+First Year Academics: First-Year Grading Policies

 The information provided below explains how freshmen are graded at MIT, along with policies associated with the use and release of fall term internal "hidden" grades.

 Freshmen are graded differently from upperclassmen.
 As well, your grades are also reported differently within MIT as well as on your outside official transcript.
 These policies are intended to help you adjust to MIT's teaching and grading methods and the increased workload without having to worry about accumulating a grade point average (GPA).

 In your first semester and Independent Activities Period, you will receive grades of Pass or No Record: